The Avengers (2012 film): Filming

-Cinematographer Seamus McGarvey stated that he composed the frame with a 1.85:1 aspect ratio to cope with the main characters' varying heights, explaining, "shooting 1.85:1 is kind of unusual for an epic film like this, but we needed the height in the screen to be able to frame in all the characters like Hulk, Captain America and Black Widow, who is much smaller.
+Cinematographer Seamus McGarvey explained that he chose a 1.85:1 aspect ratio to accommodate the varying heights of the main characters.
+He said, "Shooting 1.85:1 is kind of unusual for an epic film like this, but we needed the height in the screen to be able to frame in all the characters like Hulk, Captain America and Black Widow, who is much smaller.
 We had to give them all precedence and width within the frame.
 Also, Joss [Whedon] knew the final battle sequence was going to be this extravaganza in Manhattan, so the height and vertical scale of the buildings was going to be really important."
-The film was McGarvey's first venture with a digital camera, the Arri Alexa.
-The Canon EOS 5D Mark II and Canon EOS 7D digital SLR cameras were used for some shots, and high-speed shots were captured on 35 mm film with the Arriflex 435.
-About his visual approach, McGarvey remarked, "Joss and I were keen on having a very visceral and naturalistic quality to the image.
+This film marked McGarvey's first experience using a digital camera, specifically the Arri Alexa.
+Additionally, the Canon EOS 5D Mark II and Canon EOS 7D digital SLR cameras were employed for certain shots, while high-speed shots were captured on 35 mm film using the Arriflex 435.
+McGarvey emphasized a visual approach focused on immersion and naturalism, stating, "Joss and I were keen on having a very visceral and naturalistic quality to the image.
 We wanted this to feel immersive and did not want a 'comic book look' that might distance an audience with the engagement of the film.
 We moved the camera a lot on Steadicam, cranes and on dollies to create kinetic images; and we chose angles that were dramatic, like low angles for heroic imagery."

 Post-production

-In December 2011, Disney announced that the film would be converted to 3D.
-Said Whedon, "I'm not a big fan of extreme long lens, talky movies – I like to see the space I'm in and relate to it, so 3D kinda fits my aesthetic anyway.
+In December 2011, Disney announced the film would undergo a conversion to 3D.
+According to Whedon, "I'm not a big fan of extreme long lens, talky movies – I like to see the space I'm in and relate to it, so 3D kinda fits my aesthetic anyway.
 And the technology has advanced so far in the past couple years."
-Whedon also said that "there definitely are movies that shouldn't be in 3D" but "The Avengers isn't obnoxiously 3D.
+Whedon also noted, "there definitely are movies that shouldn't be in 3D", but stated, "The Avengers isn't obnoxiously 3D.
 There's no, 'Oh look, we're going to spend 20 minutes going through this tunnel because it's in 3D!'
 And no one is pointing at the screen the entire time.
 But it's an action movie.
-Things tend to hurtle toward the screen anyway".
-In January 2012, it was reported that the film would be digitally remastered for IMAX 3D and would open in IMAX theaters on May 4, 2012, the same day it opened in regular theaters.
-The IMAX release followed Marvel's IMAX releases of Iron Man 2 and Thor.
+Things tend to hurtle toward the screen anyway."
+In January 2012, it was reported that the film would undergo digital remastering for IMAX 3D and would open in IMAX theaters on May 4, 2012, the same day as its regular theater release.
+This IMAX release followed Marvel's earlier IMAX releases of Iron Man 2 and Thor.
+When The Avengers was initially submitted to the Motion Picture Association of America's rating board, the film received an R rating due to Phil Coulson's death scene.
+The scene was subsequently edited to secure a PG-13 rating.